nimbella/command-sets/README.md

 ### GitLab (`gitlab`)

-`gitlab_stats` - View community contribution stats for GitLab projects
+`gitlab_stats` - View community contribution stats for GitLab projects.

-`gitlab_create` - Create a ticket for a GitLab project
+`gitlab_create` - Create a ticket for a GitLab project.

-`gitlab_issues` - Assign issues for a GitLab project
+`gitlab_issues` - Assign issues for a GitLab project.

-`gitlab_users` - View list of users in project repository
+`gitlab_users` - View list of users in project repository.

-`gitlab` - View GitLab command set documentation
+`gitlab` - View GitLab command set documentation.

 ### Shopify (`shopify`)

-`orders` - Get a detailed list of orders .
+`orders` - Get a detailed list of orders.

 `add_note` - Add a note to an existing order.